 Naturalization allows a foreign citizen or national to become a U.S. citizen after he or she fulfills certain requirements established by Congress.
-U.S. citizens may live and work in the United States permanently and cannot lose this status by extended travel abroad.
-Further, USCs have many benefits and privileges not afforded to permanent residents, including the privilege of voting in the U.S. elections, and petitioning for the permanent resident status of their parents, spouses, children, and siblings.
+U.S. citizens may live and work in the United States permanently, and cannot lose citizenship by extended travel abroad.
+U.S. citizens may vote in U.S. elections, and may petition for the permanent resident status of their parents, spouses, children, and siblings.

-- You have been a Permanent Resident for at least 5 years, or one must have been a permanent resident for 3 years or more as a spouse of a U.S. citizen, or one must have qualifying service in the U.S. Armed Forces; and
+- One must have been a Permanent Resident for at least 5 years, or one must have been a permanent resident for 3 years or more as a spouse of a U.S. citizen, or one must have qualifying service in the U.S. Armed Forces; and